Dimers and analytic torsion I: Monomers and the Fisher-Stephenson conjecture

 \begin{Prop} There is $c(\Lambda,w)>0$ such that

 as $b\rightarrow\infty$. \end{Prop}

-Moreover $c$ is a continuous function of the face-rooted rhombus tiling $(\Lambda,w)$, and is bounded away from $0$ and $\infty$ on $(\spadesuit)$.
+Moreover $c$ is a continuous function of the face-rooted rhombus tiling $(\Lambda,w)$ (in the sense of Section \ref{sss:generelectr}), and is bounded away from $0$ and $\infty$ under $(\spadesuit)$.
 Presumably, $c$ depends only on $\Lambda$ (and thus is constant on a large class of rhombus tiling, see the discussion after Theorem \ref{Thm:electr}).
 To see this, it is enough to check that

 as $b\rightarrow\infty$, if $w,b',w'$ are consecutive vertices on the boundary of a face of $M$.
 In turn this is equivalent to